Professional Education Course

 - Evaluate resource allocation tradeoffs in response to a health or humanitarian crisis and develop policies for the allocation of scarce resources in alignment with the supply chain network.

-- Develop resource allocation strategies in alignment with the supply chain network structure.
+- Develop resource allocation and transportation strategies in alignment with the supply chain network structure.

 - Develop strategies for allocating funds incorporating the interdependencies of decisions across time and space.